-Shift confirmation is a verification measure that lets you know if your employees have seen their shifts.
-Employees that confirm their shifts know that they’re responsible to work.
+Shift confirmation is a verification measure that lets you know if your users have seen their shifts.
+Users that confirm their shifts know that they’re responsible to work.

 - Users cannot confirm shifts that have already taken place.

 How shift confirmation works

 The way users confirm their shifts depends on whether Require Shift Confirmation is turned on or off in the Scheduling Settings.

 When shift confirmation is required, users are automatically prompted to confirm their newly published shifts for the next two weeks.
 All users must confirm their shifts regardless of their access privileges.